maxthraxx/chronicler/HELP.md

 ---
 ```

 All frontmatter fields are optional.
-There are four fields that have special behaviour:
+There are several fields that have special behaviour:

 | Field      | Description |
 |------------|-------------|